The src/target Directory

 strcmp vs. stringEqual

-We don’t know how Appel wants to support "bar" < "foo" since he doesn’t provide strcmp.
-We do.
-His implementation of equality is more efficient than ours though, since he can decide just be looking at the lengths.
+We don’t know how Appel wants to support "bar" < "foo" since he doesn’t provide strcmp, but we do.
+His implementation of equality is more efficient than ours, since he can decide just by looking at the lengths of the compared strings.
 That could be improved in the future…

 main